AstroRoost/Cave-Rat-RPG-GPL/DEMO/README.txt

 with a temp-short hand name Slime Inard -> Slime Innard  [X] -The name tag is disabled for now

+v5.95 Slime Info: Slime will turn "grey" upon death, due to the microorganisms no longer producing their output color.
+Color comes from the stuff they absorbed.
+With the lack of the slime innard, keeping
+			the "structure" becomes impossible and falls apart, majority of the microorganisms will die, some will live and become small slimes.

+			On the main project, will go a bit more in-depth , inspiration comes for irl - pond esc life :P kek

 ==========
 Current Objectives
 ==========